NginxProxyManager/nginx-proxy-manager/README.md

 ```
 b) Custom Nginx Configuration (advanced tab), which looks the following for file server and **php**:
 - Note: the slash at the end of the file path is important
+- Note: first enable `PHP81` and/or `PHP82` inside your compose file
 - Note: you can replace `fastcgi_pass php82;` with `fastcgi_pass` `php81`/`php82` `;`
 - Note: to add more php extension use the packes from [here](https://pkgs.alpinelinux.org/packages?branch=edge&repo=community&arch=x86_64&name=php8*-*) and add them using the `PHP_APKS` env (see compose file)
 ```